SeelabFhdo/lemma/de.fhdo.lemma.data.intermediate.metamodel/doc/source/body.rst

         Flag to indicate whether this operation was inherited from a super :ref:`structure <link__IntermediateDataStructure>`.

-    .. _link__IntermediateDataOperation_hasNoReturnType:

-    .. py:attribute:: boolean hasNoReturnType

-        Flag to indicate whether this operation has a return type or not.

     .. py:attribute:: String[*] featureNames

         This attribute contains the names of all features specified for the data